5roop/task8/README.md

 # Addendum 2022-04-01T07:08:43

-After 320 minutes it crashed anew.
-My next fix is to check whether or not it runs ok if I optimize batch size in the `datasets.Dataset.map` method.
+After 320 minutes it crashed anew. ~~ My next fix is to check whether or not it runs ok if I optimize batch size in the `datasets.Dataset.map` method. ~~ Nope, that didn't work.
+Increasing the number of processes seemed to work fast, but unfortunately it also stops somewhere in between.

+# Meeting notes - Nikola 2022-04-01T15:14:27

+* Transfer a mapped chunk and load it on kt.gpu.vm-1tb

+_In future: use original text, not normalized!_

+# Addendum 2022-04-11T07:48:07

+I remapped train and test data.
+It turns out that the second iteration can be loaded and iterated through without finding empty instances.